AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

 - Tasks can be invoked by EventBridge
 - Networking modes in Amazon ECS tasks Ec2 launch type
     - Host Mode
+        - n/w of container tied to underlying host
+            - basic
     - Bridge mode
+        - port remapping b/w host & container ports
     - None mode
+        - no external connectivity for containers
     - AWSVPC mode
+        - seperate ENI, IP and SG for each task
+        - helps for separate security policies for each task
+        - and get granular traffic monitoring
+- ALB supported and works
+    - ECS Tasks can be target groups for ALB
+- NLB only for high thoughput / performance
+    - or pair it with AWS PrivateLink
+- ELB not supported